danachen/Portfolio-site/about.md

 permalink: /about/
 ---

-I'm a software developer in training.
+I'm a reader, moonlights as developer.

 ### More Information

-This blog chronicles my learning journey.
+Hodgepodge of thoughts on reading, learnings.

 ### Contact me